 Mixed martial arts

-"In an age of fast food (and) video and computer games, mixed martial arts (MMA) provides children with a healthy outlet for their energy," says Sensei Jose Montes, head instructor and owner of Tiger Schulmann's MMA Monroe-Woodbury, New York.
-"And, in the process of teaching kids about self-defense, we help them stay fit and healthy."
+“In an age of fast food (and) video and computer games, mixed martial arts (MMA) provides children with a healthy outlet for their energy,” says Sensei Jose Montes, instructor at Tiger Schulmann’s MMA in New York.
+“And, in the process of teaching kids about self-defense, we help them stay fit and healthy.”

 MMA is a hybrid style of martial arts that aims to prepare students for real-life self-defense situations.
 Kids learning MMA engage in all three aspects of a physical conditioning program: strength, cardiovascular conditioning and flexibility.
 And Montes emphasizes that safety is a top priority in his classes.